 I support having pharmaceutical companies spread the cost of drug research with other countries, reducing the high price inequity we face in America.
 I know what happens when government interferes too much.
 Fresh ideas with inventive solutions can make a big difference in solving even the most difficult health care problems we face in Utah.

-Complex medical problems require the knowledge of at least one Physician in the Senate – Dr. Z.
+Complex medical problems require the knowledge of at least one Physician in the Senate.

 As a member of the Opioid Task Force, we need to help doctors “do it right” and “do no harm.”
 We need to help those in need using medication AND other treatments that do not cause addiction and death.
 We need treatment for those who want to escape addictions and assure that first responders can give medicine to prevent overdose.

-We all want to help those who suffer, and cannabis has real benefit if we treat it like medicine.
+We all want to help those who suffer, and cannabis has real benefit.
 We need to change cannabis from a Schedule I illicit drug list so that better research can take place.
-Cannabidiol oils work – let’s use them wisely to heal those in need.
+As a Qualified Medical Provider, we prescribe medical cannabis – let’s use it wisely to heal those in need.

 My family loves our public lands.
 We camp and ski, and I run in the mountains almost every day.